Final report for ONE19-335

 In a climate change adaptation survey (White, 2018), 74% of responding farmers demonstrated awareness of the problem, stating that they build soil health and use cover crops to manage heavy precipitation and flooding on their farms.
 The respondents emphasize holistic approaches, like regenerative agriculture, agroecology and permaculture (keyline, hugelkultur, berms, swales, and earthworks).
 This data indicates that farmers are open to alternative practices proposed in this pilot.

 A survey of 21 VT farmers (18 certified or operationally organic) conducted by MycoEvolve (co-PI Rubin) indicates high farmer interest in mycoremediation.
 Seventeen of the 21 farmers (81%) are interested in mycoremediation strategies.
 Six would attend workshops at current pilot demonstration sites, 8 would attend public workshop highlighting research, 12 would consult fact sheets, 9 would take a class geared specifically to farmers, and 10 would access results in peer reviewed journal articles.
 However, concerns about implementing mycoremediation included: effect on climate change resiliency (5 respondents), cost (9), long term maintenance (11), potential hydrologic changes (3), displacing space geared towards productivity (6), and lack of knowledge about the topic (4).
+Both of these surveys indicate a need for improved management strategies.
+Before they can be recommended, data on them needs to confirm their efficacy.
+This is what we aim to provide.

 Storm-water designers, environmental managers and policy makers have also expressed interest in mycoremediation.
 For example, the town of Colchester hired Mycoevolve, a company specializing in ecological resilience and watershed restoration harnessing fungi and plants, to treat storm water in a tributary to Lake Champlain.
 Since completion of the project other private sector and community stakeholders have contacted MycoEvolve with interest in strategies to mitigate P runoff and enhance pollinator habitat.